sinedied/articles/articles/oss/azure-pipelines-for-oss/azure-pipelines-for-oss.md

 Did you ever wonder on which CI/CD solution you should invest your time?
 You've come to the right place!

+> *Mandatory disclosure: I now work for Microsoft, but I started thinking about CI migration way before switching job and I was NOT forced to do this in any way.
+My experience with OSS projects goes back far before my current job, and I tried to put my honest feedback as an OSS maintainer in this article.*

 ## TL;DR

 - If you plan to maintain an open-source project in the long run, what you must do is **automate**